Managers Safeguarding Level 5 Qualification

 What is the cost of the course and what are the payment options?

-The cost of the course is £495 + VAT & Eventbrite Fees.
+The cost of the course is £530 + £106 VAT.
 This needs to be paid before the start of the training.
+If you book a place on the course on the day of the taster session, you will receive a £30 discount.
 Refunds will only be applicable if a 30 days notice is provided.
-You can pay over monthly/termly installments.
+You can us pay over monthly/termly installments.
 Please do contact us to discuss payment options that would be suitable to you.
-You contact us via email at email@example.com or call us on 01442 531105.
+You contact us via email at firstname.lastname@example.org or call us on 01442 531105.

 Book London Course